Return to Halloweentown: Plot

 Marnie meets with one of her professors, Miss Periwinkle, and asks for an explanation.
 Periwinkle only tells Marnie that the S. stands for Splendora and that she and her were very good friends.
 Marnie and Dylan learn that the box contains the Gift, a magical power only a Cromwell can use, which Splendora locked in the box centuries ago.
 Meanwhile, the Sinister sisters use Dylan's infatuation with them to make him do their homework and use as bait for Marnie.
-Later, Ethan tells Marnie about a mysterious group, his father was part of, known as the Dominion that will try to use Marnie to open the box, but Marnie does not believe him.
+Later, Ethan tells Marnie about a mysterious group, his father was part of, known as the Dominion that will try to use Marnie to open the box and use the Gift to take over Halloweentown and turn everyone into their permanent slaves, and Goodwyn and Grogg are part of them, but Marnie does not believe him.
 Marnie later travels to the past to meet Splendora and learn about the true nature of the enigmatic gift.
-Splendora explains that the Gift is an amulet that bestows the wearer with the power to control anyone, a power that witches are forbidden to use.
-Marnie realizes that her principal and Dr. Grogg are in the Dominion and Splendora bestows upon her the key to the box containing the Gift.
+Splendora explains that the Gift is an amulet that bestows the wearer with the power to control anyone, a power that witches are forbidden to use, and its power can tempt a good witch to turn bad.
+Marnie realizes that Ethan was right about the Dominion and Splendora bestows upon her the key to the box containing the Gift.
 Splendora is revealed to be Marnie's grandmother Aggie.
 Agatha is her middle name and she hates the Splendora part so she eventually dropped it.
 Marnie returns to the present with the key to open the box.

-Chancellor Goodwin steals the Gift for the Dominion and the Sinisters to take over Halloweentown.
+Dr. Goodwyn steals the Gift for the Dominion and the Sinisters to take over Halloweentown.
 Knowing that only a Cromwell can use the Gift, the Sinister Sisters transform Dylan into a Border Collie to compel Marnie to comply with their demands.
 If Dylan is not turned back by midnight, he will stay that way forever.
 They agree to return him to his natural form if Marnie controls Halloweentown for them.
-Marnie falsely agrees to aid them in their plot, initially using the Gift to control the people at Witch University.
-However, she turns on them once she has Aneesa trap the Gift in her lamp.
+Marnie falsely agrees to aid them in their plot, initially using the Gift to control the people at Witch University, but she turns on them once she has Aneesa trap the Gift in her lamp.
 With the Gift trapped in the lamp, Marnie, Dylan, Gwen, and Aneesa destroy the lamp, which destroys the Gift.
 The Dominion attempt an escape, but are apprehended by Periwinkle who is revealed to have been undercover for ten centuries as a detective of the Halloweentown Anti-Dominion League.
 She imprisons them in a Witch's Glass where she has stripped them of their magic and arrested them for treason.